 - Enter a risk name and select a threat and vulnerability from the respective combo boxes.
 A risk is valid only if the threat and vulnerability exist within the same environment (or environments).

 - Before a risk can be created, an associated Misuse Case needs to be defined.
-To do this, click on the Create Misuse Case button to open the Misuse Case Dialog.
+To do this, click on the Misuse Case folder.

 - Most of the fields in the Misuse Case form have already been completed based on the risk analysis carried out up to this point.
 Click on the Narrative tab and enter a scenario which describes how the attacker realises the associated risk, i.e. carries out the threat by exploiting the vulnerability.
 The scenario written should be written in line with the attributes and values displayed in the Summary tab.

 - Click on the Create button to create the Misuse Case and close the Misuse Case form.
 Following this, click Create add the new risk.

 - Existing risks can be modified by clicking on the risk in the Risks table, making the necessary changes, and clicking on the Update button.